daechir/umbra-hardener-lite/README.md

  | 1909 | Home x64 - Pro x64 | Yes |
  | 1903 | Home x64 - Pro x64 | Yes |
  | 1809 | Home x64 - Pro x64 | Yes |

+## Known Issues
++ Some areas of the ImmersiveControlPanel (Settings app) become inaccessible after usage.
+This has been a ongoing issue since v1809 and rarely happened before it.